Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Methods and TNG50 jellyfish galaxies

-For both TNG50 and TNG100, all galaxies satisfying the above criteria were inspected at the following redshifts: $z=0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.7, 1.0, 1.5, 2.0$, (every $\sim 1$~Gyr in cosmic time), corresponding to TNG snapshots 99, 91, 84, 78, 72, 67, 59, 50, 40, 33.
-Additionally, TNG50 galaxies were inspected at each available snapshot since $z = 0.5$ (every $\sim150$~Myr in cosmic time), snapshots 67-99.
+All galaxies satisfying the above criteria were inspected at each available snapshot since $z=0.5$ (every $\sim150$~Myr in cosmic time; snapshots 99-67), and at redshifts $0.7, 1.0, 1.5,\ \text{and}\ 2.0$ (every $\sim1$~Gyr in cosmic time; snapshots 59, 50, 40, and 33).

-According to the results of the Zooniverse Cosmological Jellyfish project, for TNG50, 4,144 of the total 53,610 (7.7~per~cent) galaxy images are jellyfish; for TNG100, 1,163 of the 27,094 (4.3~per~cent) images are jellyfish.
-It is possible that the jellyfish tails are more identifiable in higher resolution simulations, potentially leading to the slightly higher percentage of jellyfish in TNG50 compared to TNG100.
-In total, 80,704 galaxy images were inspected, of which 5,307 (6.6~per~cent) are jellyfish galaxies that we can use for scientific analysis across TNG50 and TNG100.
+According to the results of the Zooniverse Cosmological Jellyfish project for TNG50, 4,144 of the total 53,610 (7.7~per~cent) galaxy images are jellyfish.
+See \citet{Zinger2023} for more details on the Zooniverse Cosmological Jellyfish project and related results for both TNG50 and TNG100.